 Jehovah's Witnesses are persecuted for their religious beliefs.
 The world needs to be aware of what's going on in secret and publicly that affects the lives of millions of people world wide.

-The Watchtower fights for freedom of thought, conscience, and religious beliefs to avoid persecution for their unpopular beliefs.
+The organization of Jehovah's Witnesses fights for freedom of thought, conscience, and religious beliefs to avoid persecution for their unpopular beliefs.
 However at the same time, they persecute members who leave the Watchtower Society because their thoughts, conscience, and religious beliefs will not allow them to continue being Jehovah's Witnesses.

 The Watchtower Society indicates they are strong supporters of the European Court of Human Rights, Article 9 relating to freedom of thought, conscience, and religious beliefs when it comes conscientious objectors.